misterorion/misterorion.com/content/posts/caddy-precompress.md

 ## Summary

 It looks like brotli is here to stay and I encourage you to try it out if you are seeking some of the benefits.
+I hope this article gave you some insights into brotli of how you can start using in your build automataion workflows.

 I'd encourage you to give Caddy a try as well, as it's a fine piece of technology.

-I also hope this article gave you some insights into brotli of how you can start using in your build automataion workflows.

 Send me a message using the form below with your thoughts or suggestions!